sddiaz/Portfolio-Projects/README.md

 **Details**:
 This simple password generator is nothing that hasn't been done a thousand times, so my goal was to make the UI experience the focal point.
 This was my first time really focusing on creating a pleasant UI, and I think I got the job done.
 Plenty of moving parts and things that are nice to look at.
 I included custom switches, a reactive slider, plenty of hover effects, an infinite carousel, and more.
 I learned a ton this project, mostly about organizing projects and working on creating clean code.
 **Lessons Learned**:
-Don't leave any "[Broken Windows](https://medium.com/@learnstuff.io/broken-window-theory-in-software-development-bef627a1ce99)" so to speak (I am guilty of this).
+Don't leave any "[Broken Windows](https://medium.com/@learnstuff.io/broken-window-theory-in-software-development-bef627a1ce99)" so to speak (I have been guilty of this at times).
 Maintain a high standard of producing seamless, fault-free projects even if said fault you're trying to fix seems so small and minute that no one but you would ever know about it.
+UI design is not the easiest thing in the world, but I would say for my first real time ever using javascript, I managed to produce a quality gadget.
 <hr>